Licensed Registered Occupational Therapist Salary

 Popular Skills for Licensed Registered Occupational Therapist

-Licensed Registered Occupational Therapists report using a deep pool of skills on the job.
-Most notably, skills in Home Health/Home Care, Neonatal Intensive Care Unit, Geriatrics, and Skilled Nursing Facility are correlated to pay that is above average, with boosts between 5 percent and 7 percent.
+Survey respondents exploit a significant toolbox of skills in their work.
+Most notably, skills in Home Health/Home Care, Certified Hand Therapist, Neonatal Intensive Care Unit, and Geriatrics are correlated to pay that is above average, with boosts between 5 percent and 8 percent.
 Those listing mental health as a skill should be prepared for drastically lower pay. hand therapy and Pediatrics also typically command lower compensation.
-For most people, competency in Geriatrics indicates knowledge of Acute Care and Pediatrics.
+Most people skilled in Geriatrics are similarly competent in Acute Care and Pediatrics.

 Pay by Experience Level for Licensed Registered Occupational Therapist